openframeworks/ofBook/chapters/game_design/chapter.md

 #include "ofxOsc.h"
 ```

-Next let’s set up all of the variables we are going to use to receive OSC data and map it to game values.
+Next let's set up all of the variables we are going to use to receive OSC data and map it to game values.
 Add the following code into your class:

 ```cpp